 Figure 2.2: List of tests to be configured for the Oracle Cluster eG Enterprise provides a dedicated Oracle Cluster model for monitoring the Oracle RAC.
-This model requires that the eG agent be installed on any node of the cluster (in the case of an agent-based approach) or on any remote Windows host in the environment (in the case of an agentless approach).
-This agent should then be configured to communicate with the cluster via the virtual IP address of one of the cluster nodes (in the case of the agent-based approach, this will be the node on which the agent has been deployed) to report the availability of the cluster service, how load is balanced across the nodes of the service, the wait events that occur on each instance of the service, tablespace usage, lock behavior, and more!
+This is an 'agentless' model that requires the eG agent to be installed on any remote Windows host in the environment.
+This agent should be configured to access the cluster via the VIP or SCAN IP of any node in the cluster, so that it can report the availability of the cluster service, how load is balanced across the nodes of the service, the wait events that occur on each instance of the service, tablespace usage, lock behavior, and more!

-5. Click on the Oracle Active Sessions test to configure it.
-To know how to configure the test, [click here](#).
-6. Once all the tests are configured, signout of the eG administrative interface.
+10. Click on the Oracle Active Sessions test to configure it.
+To know how to configure the test, refer to [Monitoring the Oracle Cluster](#) chapter.
+11. Once all the tests are configured, signout of the eG administrative interface.

-Monitoring the Oracle Cluster
+Chapter 3: Monitoring the Oracle Cluster